prometheus-community/windows_exporter/docs/collector.update.md

 | Data source         | Windows Update service |
 | Enabled by default? | No                     |

 ## Flags

+> [!NOTE]
+> The collector name used in the CLI flags is `updates`, while the metric prefix is `update`.
+This naming mismatch is known and intentional for compatibility reasons.

 ### `--collector.updates.online`
 Whether to search for updates online.
 If set to `false`, the collector will only list updates that are already found by the Windows Update service.